PII Protection

 )

-This detects and redacts all 7 PII entity types on both input and output.
+This detects and redacts all 7 built-in entity types on both input and output paths.

-PIIGuard supports 5 actions, depending on your compliance requirements:
+PIIGuard supports five actions.
+Choose based on your compliance requirements.

 PIIGuard(action="block")

-The agent raises GuardrailViolationError if PII is detected.
+When PII is detected, the agent raises GuardrailViolationError.
 The message never reaches the LLM.
-Use this when PII must never be processed under any circumstances.
+Use block when you cannot process PII under any circumstances.

 from sagewai.safety.guardrails import GuardrailViolationError